trebeljahr/trebeljahr.com/_pages/quotes.md

 > You cannot understand good design if you do not understand people.
 — Dieter Rams

 > So perhaps the point of personal productivity is not to minimize work or maximize efficiency, but rather to reach some level of financial security.
-And though the idea of early retirement is absurd, no one who can achieve it will actually take it, perhaps the better idea of early retirement is to retire from the need to force yourself to be productive.
+And though the idea of early retirement is absurd, no one who can achieve it will  take it, perhaps the better idea of early retirement is to retire from the need to force yourself to be productive.
 It's to give yourself permission to enjoy what you do and take your time on it, and not be under the gun to keep shipping as fast as possible.
 — Nat Eliason

 > Every perception is to some degree an act of creation, and every act of memory is to some degree an act of imagination.